j-asmineho/math-bio-research-code/README.md

 4.If you pressed the button, the PDF should be open in your default viewer.
 If you ran the commands, open the resulting .tex file with your preferred LaTeX program and compile the PDF.

 Presentation
-1. Either press "Typeset" button in LaTex or run the commands render pdflatex Math_4MB3_Acute_Triangle_Paper.tex
+1. Either press "Typeset" button in LaTex or run the command:

+     render pdflatex Math_4MB3_Acute_Triangle_Paper.tex

 To count the total words in the document, run the command `texcount Math_4MB3_Acute_Triangle_Paper.tex` to output a word count.